rajGSC/GeocodingToolsForPublicHealth/README.md

 [3] Google.
 Google Geocoding API, http://code.google.com/apis/maps/documentation/geocoding/index.html.

+[4] gGeoCode.r comes from Ezgraphs.
+GoogleGeocodeMap.R, 2010. https://github.com/ezgraphs/R-Programs/blob/master/GoogleGeocodeMap.R.
+Also see suggested improvements at http://stackoverflow.com/questions/3257441/geocoding-in-r-with-google-maps

+[5] get.geocode.r is modified from Glynn's original to include a clerical review step for results that google returns more than one hit (implemented in the trustFirstResult argument).

-[4] Hanigan, IC.
+This project can be cited as Hanigan, IC.
 2012.
 Geocoding Tools For Public Health [Computer Software]. https://github.com/ivanhanigan/GeocodingToolsForPublicHealth